pletzer/python-oop-novice/_episodes/03-inheritance.md

 software we write.
 However, what happens if we want to write two classes that do similar but distinct things?

-Thankfully, Python (and most other languages that have classes) give us a mechanism to avoid this in the form of _inheritance_.
+Thankfully, Python (and most other languages that have classes) gives us a mechanism to avoid this in the form of _inheritance_.
 A class that inherits from a second class automatically gains all of the second's attributes and methods.
 The class that is being inherited from is called the _parent class_,